 All the tasty browned bits left behind after searing meat are called fond, and they form the foundation of a pan sauce.
 Scrape up the fond with some liquid, and you've got your sauce, which can then be enriched with butter or cream.
 It’s a fast and easy way to step up your meat game.

-So, technically, all you need is a splash of water to scrape up the fond and pat of butter of butter to give the sauce a little richness.
+So, technically, all you need is a splash of water to scrape up the fond and a pat of butter to give the sauce a little richness.
 It’s basic, but it’s better than letting good fond go to waste.
-On a busy weeknight when I can’t be bothered to mince a shallot or defrost some chicken stock, my go-to pan sauce is butter and water.
+On a busy weeknight, when I can’t be bothered to mince a shallot or defrost some chicken stock, my go-to pan sauce is butter and water.
 I’m not ashamed.
 It’s delicious.

-When I want to step up my pan sauce game, it doesn't take much more effort but it does require some planning.
+When I want to take my pan sauce up a level, it doesn't take much more effort, but it does require some planning.
 At the end of the day, the quality of your pan sauce is directly related to the quality of your chicken stock—store-bought stock with added gelatin is good, homemade is better, and triple-fortified stock made from heritage chickens is Michelin-level.

 Before I can contemplate sauces, I first need to talk about the meat and, specifically, how to sear it.
-Because I want to encrust the bottom of the pan with a golden crackly fond, I use a cast iron or heavy gauge stainless steel skillet over high heat to maximize browning.
+Because I want to encrust the bottom of the pan with a golden, crackly fond, I use a cast iron or heavy-gauge stainless steel skillet over high heat to maximize browning.
 Fond is created through sticking, so save your nonstick cookware for omelettes and eggs.

 This is the time to add any aromatics or spices, such as minced shallot, garlic, cumin, or paprika.
-I cook them over medium heat until the aromatics just become tender and the spices bloom, scraping up the brown bits with a sturdy wooden spoon along the way.
+I cook them over medium heat just until the aromatics become tender and the spices bloom, scraping up the brown bits with a sturdy wooden spoon along the way.
 (Vegetable aromatics, like shallot, will release water as they cook, which will help in scraping up some of the fond.)

-Next I add a splash of wine, which allows me to scrape up every last bit of fond.
-Whenever cooking with wine, it’s important to reduce it to what the French call au sec, which means "almost dry."
-Taking the time to reduce the wine on its own without additional liquid ensures that the alcohol has fully cooked off, leaving no harsh taste behind.
+Next, I add a splash of wine, which allows me to scrape up every last bit of fond.
+Whenever you're cooking with wine, it’s important to reduce it to what the French call au sec, which means "almost dry."
+Taking the time to reduce the wine on its own, without additional liquid, ensures that the alcohol will fully cook off, leaving no harsh taste behind.

-Just like in a vinaigrette, where oil is whisked into vinegar, butter is scattered throughout the liquid phase of the sauce.
+Just like in a vinaigrette, in which oil is whisked into vinegar, butter is scattered throughout the liquid phase of the sauce.
 The concentrated proteins and sugars from the chicken stock and wine act like chaperones at a school dance, keeping the fat from coalescing and breaking out of the water phase of the sauce.
 But without enough water, there isn’t even a party.

 The only exception to this is if you’ve taken the pan sauce all the way to the edge and burnt the milk solids in the butter.
 In that case, break out the A-1.
 We all have that stuff lurking in the back of the fridge for a reason.

-The pan sauce possibilities are endless—chopped capers and olives work great with a white wine pan sauce for chicken thighs, while a rosemary and red wine sauce is perfect for lamb.
-And even if you’re not going whole hog on your pan sauce and sticking with just water and butter, we’ll all live in a tastier world as long as no fond gets left behind.
+The pan sauce possibilities are endless—chopped capers and olives work great with a white wine pan sauce for chicken thighs, while a sauce flavored with rosemary and red wine is perfect for lamb.
+And even if you’re not going whole-hog on your pan sauce, and you're sticking with just water and butter, we’ll all live in a tastier world as long as no fond gets left behind.